|1||vessel capacity: 100L|

 - 9. What media type is best for Drag Finishing Machines?

 - 10. How can a Drag Finishing Machine be properly maintained?

 - 11. Can a Drag Finishing Machine’s speed be adjusted?

 - 12. Are there any economic advantage in the usage of Drag Finishing Machine over other types of mass finishing machines?

 1. What is a Drag Finishing Machine?

-This includes workpieces which cannot touch each other during the finishing process.
+These sensitive workpieces should not touch each other during the finishing process.